Sacred as Structure (SAS)

 Second, the claim that contemplative evidence is unreliable assumes brain-mediated, third-person observation as the standard of reliability — a physicalist epistemic commitment, not a neutral stance.
 Epistemic Authority argues this assumption survives ontological inversion without justification.

-Third, constraint analysis arrives at both extensions independently of the contemplative reports.
-The reports are convergent evidence, not the sole evidence.
+Third, constraint analysis arrives at Q1 independently through structural analysis within idealism, philosophical argumentation (Plotinus), and internal coherence analysis.
+The contemplative reports are convergent evidence, not the sole evidence.

 “The post-biological persistence claim is unfalsifiable.”